-Subject of assessment: ASC01 Accommodation and support review Coverage: Service specific ☐ Strategy ☐ Policy ⊠ Service ☐ Function This is a decision relating to: □ Process/procedure ☐ Programme ☐ Project ☐ Rev iew ☐ Organisational change ☐ Other (please state) It is a: New approach: Revision of an existing approach: It is driven by: Legislation: Local or corporate requirements: Description: work will identify eligible sources of fundin residents in 2024/25.
+Subject of assessment: ASC01 Accommodation and support review Coverage: Service specific ☐ Strategy ☐ Policy ⊠ Service ☐ Fund ction This is a decision relating to: ⊠ Process/procedure ☐ Programme ☐ Project ☐ Review ew ☐ Organisational change ☐ Other (please state) It is a: New approach: Revision of an existing approach: It is driven by: Legislation: Local or corporate requirements: Description: work will identify eligible sources of fundin residents in 2024/25.
 Phase 2 of this work funding arrangements of support into a nu in 24/25 concerning the future funding arra.
-Statutory drivers Middlesbrough Council has no statutory drivers Middlesbrough Council has no statutory drivers - Care Act 2014 - Housing Benefit Regulations 20 - Chronically Sick and Disabled Foundards Act - Section 49 Care Standards Act - Sections 22 and 29 of the Nation Differences from any previous approach Previously the provision was funded via the older persons sheltered services from the when the Supporting People Grant ended be through alternative funding streams, ra Legislation: Local or corporate requirements: Live date: 1st April 2024 onwards Lifespan: Not Applicable Date of next review: Not applicable
+Statutory drivers Middlesbrough Council has no statutory drelevant in relation to care: - Care Act 2014 - Housing Benefit Regulations 20 - Chronically Sick and Disabled F - Section 49 Care Standards Act - Sections 22 and 29 of the Natio Differences from any previous approact Previously the provision was funded via the older persons sheltered services from the when the Supporting People Grant ended be through alternative funding streams, ra Key stakeholders and intended benefice Service Users, Families, Carers and Shelt Intended outcomes That those who require services and meeters. ng, which will mitigate the impact to reside will include completing a review with the imber of sheltered housing schemes.
+This angements for these schemes should alter the uty to provide housing related support with the support of the provision of the provide housing related support with the support of the provision of the provision of the proposal care budget.
+Many other Local A in 2009.
+The proposal is that people will the than the Council's core budget.
+Staries (internal and external as approposal form of the proposal care appropagate the providers. sh sheltered accommodation services.
+How support and arrangements to meet identificant ended in 2009, it was agreed to continuuthorities ceased funding the support elem continue to be supported to access appropri will be no hemes, co ortunities, rever the for ed needs ue funding tent of she oriate acco financial impact on oncerning the historical with a decision to be taken ollowing statutory duties are housing related support in eltered housing in its entirety ommodation, however it will Live date: 1 st April 2024 onwards Lifespan: Not Applicable Date of next review: Not applicable